imesense-projects/mcforge1.12.2-emptymod/CONTRIBUTING.md

 There are several ways to contribute to the project:

-- promotion
+- promotion,
-- giving feedback
+- giving feedback,
-- opening reports and issues
+- opening reports and issues,
-- sending pull requests
+- sending pull requests.

 Any type of contribution is important to maintain the project.
 Let's look at them in more detail.